ufs-community/uwtools/docs/sections/user_guide/cli/mode_template.rst

          Print report of values needed to render template --dry-run
          Only log info, making no changes
+     --debug
-     --quiet, -q
+         Print all logging messages and the stack trace --quiet, -q
          Print no logging messages
      --verbose, -v